Belfast–Dublin line

-The Dublin-Belfast Line or The Great Northern Main Line (Dublin line by NI Railways and Belfast line by Iarnród Éireann) is a 112-mile (181 km) semi-electrified railway connecting Belfast Grand Central in Northern Ireland to Dublin Connolly in the Republic of Ireland.
+The Belfast–Dublin line, commonly known as the Dublin-Belfast Line or The Great Northern Main Line (or simply the "Dublin line" by NI Railways and the "Belfast line" by Iarnród Éireann), is a 181 km semi-electrified railway connecting Belfast Grand Central in Northern Ireland to Dublin Connolly in the Republic of Ireland.
 The key towns and cities of Skerries, Drogheda, Dundalk, Newry, Portadown, Lurgan, and Lisburn are situated along the line.
-The Dublin-Belfast Line is the busiest railway route on the island of Ireland, carrying a mixture of intercity rail, regional rail, commuter rail traffic and freight traffic.
+The Belfast–Dublin line is the busiest railway route on the island of Ireland, carrying a mixture of intercity rail, regional rail, commuter rail traffic and freight traffic.
 It is uniquely significant as the only railway line that crosses the Republic of Ireland–United Kingdom border.

 History

 Early Development

-The construction of the Dublin–Belfast line was undertaken by three separate railway companies:
+The construction of the Belfast–Dublin line was undertaken by three separate railway companies: